Daya Bay: Goals and Methods

 - Detector-related:

-1. Use “Identical” pairs of detectors to do relative measurement.
+1. Use “Identical” pairs of detectors.

-2. Comprehensive program in calibration/monitoring of detectors.
+2. Incorporate a comprehensive program in calibration/monitoring of detectors.

 So, how do our nuclear reactors and detectors look like?